thirtythreeforty/dpfwebui/README.md

 * C++ or AssemblyScript for DSP development
 * HTML / CSS / JS for UI development
 * VST2 / VST3(¹) / LV2 plugin formats
+* Network UI support(²)
 * Linux / Mac / Windows
 * Just the powerful basics

-¹ Not ready for production as of Feb '22, some platform/host combinations still do not work.
+¹ May not work on some platform/DAW combinations like Ableton Live for macOS.
 More details [here](https://github.com/lucianoiam/hiphop/blob/master/doc/bugs.txt).
+² For controlling plugins from devices in the local network (ie., tablets).
+Feature currently under development.

 The following language combinations are possible: